scliu476/ML-Capstone-Project-Algorithm-based-Estimate/README.md

-# Machine Learning Engineer Nanodegree - Capstone Project
-## Algorithm-based Estimate: An Alternate Approach of Construction Cost Prediction in Early Stage of Design
+Algorithm-based Estimate: An Alternate Approach of Construction Cost Prediction in Early Stage of Design

 ## Project Overview